 Students will need science-based A-levels to receive admission on to a chemistry degree course.
-All universities will want candidates to have a-levels in chemistry, as well as maths, or another science.
-The grades needed will depend on the university, however, upper-league or Russell Group universities generally ask for AAA or AAB from their students (and if you’re aiming for Oxford?
+All universities will want candidates to have A-levels in chemistry, as well as maths, or another science.
+The UCAS entry requirements will depend on the university; however, upper-league or Russell Group universities generally ask for AAA or AAB from their students (and if you’re aiming for University of Oxford?
 You’ll need AAA* at least!)

-Chemistry degrees usually last three years and normally consist of an introductory year, followed by two years where students will have the chance to focus their interests, by choosing their modules.
+Chemistry degrees usually last three years and typically consist of an introductory year, followed by two years where students will have the chance to focus their interests, by choosing their modules.

-During the introductory year, students will be brought up to the same level of knowledge (ensuring students who have studied with different exam boards during A-level balance out) as well as expected to study introductory physics and maths modules depending on the institution and previous qualifications and experience held.
+During the first year, students will be brought up to the same level of knowledge (ensuring students who have studied with different exam boards during A-level balance out) as well as expected to study introductory Physics and Maths modules depending on the institution and previous qualifications and experience held.
 The study of chemistry is split into three disciplines, organic, inorganic and physical.
 Students will develop their knowledge of physical chemistry through kinetics, thermodynamics and quantum mechanics.

-Throughout the second year, students typically study materials to better extend their understanding of the introductory year.
-Modules and topics include: electrochemistry, ligand field theory, spectroscopy, computational chemistry and functional group chemistry.
-During the second year students may be able to explore areas of interest and specialise by taking additional non-compulsory modules of their choice.
+Throughout the second year, students typically study materials to extend their understanding of the introductory year better.
+Modules and topics include; Electrochemistry, Ligand Field Theory, Spectroscopy, Computational Chemistry and Functional Group Chemistry.
+During the second year, students may be able to explore areas of interest and specialise by taking additional non-compulsory modules of their choice.

-The third and fourth years will differ depending on the degree programme and university that candidates select.
+The third and fourth years will differ depending on the degree programme and university that candidates select (Learn more – How to find the right university course for you).
 Students tend to have more freedom in the modules that they choose for their final years, undertaking advanced modules in organic, inorganic and physical chemistry.

-In some cases students are assessed through examinations, tutorials and workshops as well as laboratory reports and performance.
+In some cases, students are assessed through examinations, tutorials and workshops as well as laboratory reports and performance (Learn more – University terms glossary).
 Students are also offered the opportunity to re-sit end of module exams throughout the academic year, and the grades achieved during the introductory year do not count towards the final degree award.

-The skills which students develop whilst studying are transferable and desirable to employers.
-Students will gain skills in: communication and presentation, logical thinking, analysis, creativity, data handling and manipulation, ICT and observation.
+The skills which students develop while studying are transferable and desirable to employers.
+Students will gain skills in; communication and presentation, logical thinking, analysis, creativity, data handling and manipulation, ICT and observation.

 Chemistry tends to answers questions, through tests and experiments.
 It also teaches individuals how to be objective, how to reason and solve problems, to make sense of current events and opens career options.